npm/rfcs/accepted/0000-link-packages-to-source-and-build.md

 - **OpenID Connect ([OIDC](https://openid.net/specs/openid-connect-core-1_0.html)) identity provider**:  Authenticates users and issues verifiable id tokens that includes identity information, e.g. email.
 Examples include Google or GitHub.
 - **Package hijacking attack**: Where a malicious version of an existing open source package gets uploaded to the registry.
 The [eslint-scope](https://eslint.org/blog/2018/07/postmortem-for-malicious-package-publishes) attack was a notable example of this kind of attack, and it frequently occurs due to compromised npm credentials but can also happen due to compromised builds or CI/CD.
 - **[Rekor](https://docs.sigstore.dev/rekor/overview)**: Public immutable tamper-resistant ledger of signed software artifacts.
 Verifies that the Fulcio certificate was valid at the time of signing.
-- **Release attestation**: Verifiable metadata stating that a new package release has been published on the npm registry
+- **Release attestation**: Verifiable metadata stating that a new package release has been published on the npm registry.
 - **[Sigstore](https://www.sigstore.dev/)**: Public good infrastructure and standard for signing and verifying artifacts using short-lived “disposable keys”.
 - **[SLSA](https://slsa.dev/)**: Comprehensive checklists of best practices for securing the software supply chain.
 SLSA levels specify how secure the different components are.
 - **Software supply chain**: The series of actions performed to create a software product.
 These steps usually begin with users committing to a version control system and end with the software product's installation on a client's system.